lazarocaceres/camila-ballet/README.md

 - **Safety**
     - Locale cookie is `SameSite=Lax`, `Secure` on HTTPS, **not** `HttpOnly` by design.
+    - Cookie may not be present if user’s choice matches browser preference (no need to persist).

 - **Unknown/invalid inputs**
     - Malformed cookies are ignored; unknown locales fall back to default.